 Unfortunately, the news for the competition doesn’t get any better when you forget about practicalities and just go for a drive.

-The RS 4’s combination of a 450hp twin-turbo V6 petrol engine and quattro four-wheel-drive system means it can cover ground so quickly it’s as if Audi’s rewritten the rules of physics.
+The Audi RS 4 Avant’s combination of a 450hp twin-turbo V6 petrol engine and quattro four-wheel-drive system means it can cover ground so quickly it’s as if Audi’s rewritten the rules of physics.
 It’ll officially get from 0-62mph in 4.1 seconds (although we’ve managed slightly quicker) and it’ll keep on going to a top speed of 155mph – or 174mph if you’re willing to pay to have the speed limiter removed.

 But although those figures are impressive, it’s the Audi’s unshakeable grip that leaves you dumbfounded – even on slippery muddy roads it can deploy its performance with minimal fuss.

 That rings true at higher speeds, too – on the motorway, the Audi’s comfortable suspension and quiet cabin make an M3’s interior seem like some sort of medieval torture device.
-And the Audi should also be safer thanks to a full suite of driver aids – including an automatic emergency braking system that’ll apply the brakes if it senses an imminent collision.
+And the Audi RS4 Avant should also be safer thanks to a full suite of driver aids – including an automatic emergency braking system that’ll apply the brakes if it senses an imminent collision.

 That makes it the better long-term buy, but the Audi’s sure-footedness and usability are the real reasons for choosing an RS 4 over anything the competition has to offer.